Shan Wickremesinghe

-Deshabandu Shanthilal Nilkantha Wickremesinghe, popularly as Shan Wickremesinghe, is a Sri Lankan media mogul, broadcaster, and a Broadcast Engineer.
-He is the founder of Sri Lanka's first television station, ITN, and the current chairman of TNL television and radio network.
-He is the older brother of President of Sri Lanka Ranil Wickremesinghe.
+Deshabandu Shanthilal Nilkantha Wickremesinghe, popularly as Shan Wickremesinghe (born 20 December 1947), is a Sri Lankan media proprietor, television presenter and a broadcast engineer.
+He is the founder of Sri Lanka's first television station ITN and the current chairman of TNL TV television and radio network.
+He is the older brother of the former President of Sri Lanka, Ranil Wickremesinghe.

 Personal life

-He was born on 20 December in Colombo as the eldest of the family.
+He was born on 20 December 1947 in Colombo as the eldest of the family.
 His parents were Esmond Wickremesinghe and Nalini Wickremesinghe née Wijewardena.
-His father was an ex-Lanka Sama Samaja Party lawyer who became a press baron taking over the Lake House Group of newspapers.
-His grandfathers were Cyril Wickremesinghe and D. R.Wijewardhena.
+His father was an ex-Lanka Sama Samaja Party lawyer who became a media proprietor taking over the Associated Newspapers of Ceylon Limited.
+His grandfathers were Cyril Wickremesinghe and D. R. Wijewardena.
 Shan completed education from Royal College, Colombo.
 Then he graduated from the Faraday and North London Polytechnic Institute of Higher Education in England with the subject Television and Audio Engineering.

-Shan has three younger brothers – Ranil, Niraj, Channa and one younger sister, Kshanika.
+Shan has three younger brothers – Ranil Wickremesinghe, Niraj Wickremesinghe, Channa Wickremesinghe and one younger sister, Kshanika Wickremesinghe.
 His uncle Lakshman Wickremasinghe was the former Bishop of Kurunegala.

 His brother Ranil served as Prime Minister in three terms: from 1993 to 1994, from 2001 to 2004 and from 2015 to 2019.
-Ranil is married to Maitree Wickremasinghe, Sri Lankan academic and Professor of English in 1994.
+Ranil Wickremesinghe is married to Maitree Wickremasinghe, Sri Lankan academic and professor of English in 1994.
 Shan's sister Kshanika is the Legal Director of TNL.
 Brother Niraj is the Chairman of TNL Radio.
 The youngest brother Channa runs "Varna" Printing Press in Ratmalana.

 His brother's State Minister of Defense Ruwan Wijewardene, State Minister of Foreign Affairs Wasantha Senanayake and his aunt Sri Lanka High Commissioner to the United Kingdom Amari Wijewardene are some of his relatives in government servants.

 Shan is married and the couple has one daughter, Ishini.